CouldntComeUpWithName/bit-gift/README.md

 # BitGift (NOT THE FINAL NAME)
-file sharing or exchanging utility written in C++
+file sharing or data exchanging utility written in C++

 >[!IMPORTANT]
 > The project is currently in development